 Learning styles

 These were measured by items from the Learning Styles Inventory (LSI), consisting of 24 items.
 The LSI included three auditory, visual, and tactile subscales.
-The researchers adapted and modified nine items from the original questionnaires
+The researchers adapted and modified nine items from the original questionnaires.

 E-Learning

 The Informational and Communication Technologies (ICTs) include 24 items.
 The ICTs consists of three audio-visual, computer program, and Internet subscales.
 The researchers adapted and modified nine items from the original questionnaires.